kalilinuxoo7/NewBSD/doc/README.md

-﻿Machinecoin Core
+﻿Bitsend Core
 =============

 Setup
 ---------------------
-Machinecoin Core is the original Machinecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Machinecoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Bitsend Core is the original Bitsend client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Bitsend transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Machinecoin Core, visit [machinecoin.io](https://machinecoin.io/en/releases/).
+To download Bitsend Core, visit [bitsend.io](https://bitsend.io/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Machinecoin on your native platform.
+The following are some helpful notes on how to run Bitsend on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/machinecoin-qt` (GUI) or
+- `bin/bitsend-qt` (GUI) or
-- `bin/machinecoind` (headless)
+- `bin/bitsendd` (headless)

 ### Windows

-Unpack the files into a directory, and then run machinecoin-qt.exe.
+Unpack the files into a directory, and then run bitsend-qt.exe.

 ### OS X

-Drag Machinecoin-Core to your applications folder, and then run Machinecoin-Core.
+Drag Bitsend-Core to your applications folder, and then run Bitsend-Core.

 ### Need Help?

-* See the documentation at the [Machinecoin Wiki](https://en.machinecoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Bitsend Wiki](https://en.bitsend.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#machinecoin](http://webchat.freenode.net?channels=machinecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=machinecoin).
+* Ask for help on [#bitsend](http://webchat.freenode.net?channels=bitsend) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitsend).
-* Ask for help on the [MachinecoinTalk](https://machinecointalk.org/) forums, in the [Technical Support board](https://machinecointalk.org/index.php?board=4.0).
+* Ask for help on the [BitsendTalk](https://bitsendtalk.org/) forums, in the [Technical Support board](https://bitsendtalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Machinecoin on your native platform.
+The following are developer notes on how to build Bitsend on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)